If you are looking to optimize Microsoft Teams performance, you’ll love this new guide.

-To optimize the path from user to Microsoft teams, Microsoft recommends a direct connection between your users and the Microsoft 365 datacenter.
+To optimize the path from user to Microsoft Teams, Microsoft recommends a direct connection between your users and the Microsoft 365 datacenter.
 Their goal is to reduce latency in four ways:

-- Egress network connections locally – When a remote user VPN’s into the network, they essentially become a branch office.
+- Egress network connections locally: When a remote user VPNs into the network, they essentially become a branch office.
 Microsoft recommends against Microsoft 365 traffic being routed through the corporate network (and eventually out to the Internet).
 Instead, Microsoft 365 traffic should be routed from the remote worker (and any branch office) directly out to the Internet.

-- Avoid network hairpins – If internal routing is unavoidable (as in the case of users within a corporate office and, unfortunately, in the case of remote workers using a VPN), the traffic bound for Microsoft 365 may first need to be routed to a security stack or a cloud access broker.
+- Avoid network hairpins: If internal routing is unavoidable (as in the case of users within a corporate office and, unfortunately, in the case of remote workers using a VPN), the traffic bound for Microsoft 365 may first need to be routed to a security stack or a cloud access broker.
 These “network hairpins” only add latency.

-- Assess bypassing proxies, traffic inspection devices and duplicate security technologies – Security is a big concern causing many organizations to put security services in place between users and Microsoft 365.
-Security solutions such as antivirus, data loss prevention, and packet inspection all add security value, but also can dramatically reduce the performance and service quality of Microsoft 365.
+- Assess bypassing proxies, traffic inspection devices and duplicate security technologies: Security is a big concern, causing many organizations to put security services in place between users and Microsoft 365.
+Security solutions such as antivirus, data loss prevention, and packet inspection all add security value but can also dramatically reduce the performance and service quality of Microsoft 365.
 Microsoft has augmented Microsoft 365 with enterprise-class security services designed to not impede on service quality and, therefore, recommends organizations eliminate these kinds of in-house services and utilize the equivalent Microsoft services to minimize impact on latency.

-Techieberry Insights – Visibility is Key to Optimization
+Techieberry Insights: Visibility is Key to Optimization

 Optimizing your VPN

 The use of a VPN makes sense when you need secure access to internal corporate resources.
-And, some organizations – despite Microsoft recommendations – are requiring all traffic (including teams) to go through the VPN to ensure corporate governance over all traffic.
+And some organizations, despite Microsoft recommendations, are requiring all traffic (including teams) to go through the VPN to ensure corporate governance over all traffic.
 However, if your entire remote workforce is utilizing a VPN, it may also become a chokepoint when it doesn’t need to.
-There are a few things you can do to ensure your use of a VPN doesn’t impede Microsoft teams performance.
+There are a few things you can do to ensure your use of a VPN doesn’t impede Microsoft Teams performance.

-- Consider a Dedicated VPN – If your firewall also provides VPN services to your remote workforce, it’s important to review its’ performance.
+- Consider a dedicated VPN: If your firewall also provides VPN services to your remote workforce, it’s important to review its’ performance.
 The increased number of users may impede performance and require a dedicated VPN solution to ensure a good user experience.

-- Consider Split Tunneling – Microsoft specifically recommends this method for Microsoft teams, SharePoint Online and Exchange Online.
-VPN clients that support split tunneling can be configured to bypass the VPN for the most critical of Microsoft 365 traffic, while the rest of the traffic still passes through the VPN and is routed through your datacenter.
+- Consider split tunneling: Microsoft specifically recommends this method for Microsoft Teams, SharePoint Online and Exchange Online.
+VPN clients that support split tunneling can be configured to bypass the VPN for the most critical of Microsoft 365 traffic while the rest of the traffic still passes through the VPN and is routed through your datacenter.

-Techieberry Insights – The impact of a VPN on teams performance
+Techieberry Insights: The impact of a VPN on teams performance.

 - VPNs do more than just secure connections.
 They also force traffic to take a route that is less than desirable.
 Take the example below of an endpoint in Singapore captured using synthetic transactions.

-- The yellow line represents an endpoint that directly connects to Microsoft’s services over the Internet that is achieving optimal performance levels.
-The green line represents an endpoint that connects from Singapore to a VPN in France, is routed through a corporate network, exits in France to the Internet, connects to Microsoft’s global network, and is finally routed to teams servers in the US.
+- The yellow line represents an endpoint that directly connects to Microsoft’s services over the Internet and is achieving optimal performance levels.
+The green line represents an endpoint that connects from Singapore to a VPN in France, is routed through a corporate network, exits in France to the Internet, connects to Microsoft’s global network, and is finally routed to the teams servers in the US.

 - In circumstances where split tunneling cannot be achieved and your users are forced to connect to Microsoft 365 through your datacenter, make sure at least that you have implemented QoS.
 QoS allows specific types of traffic to have priority in real-time.
-Without QoS, issues with voice and video quality are often seen resulting in decreases in voice and video quality in teams.
+Without QoS, issues with voice and video quality are often seen, resulting in decreases in voice and video quality in teams.